 GeneCards Summary for BTK Gene

 BTK (Bruton Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with BTK include Agammaglobulinemia, X-Linked 1 and Agammaglobulinemia And Isolated Hormone Deficiency.
+Diseases associated with BTK include Agammaglobulinemia, X-Linked and Isolated Growth Hormone Deficiency, Type Iii.
 Among its related pathways are Immune response Fc epsilon RI pathway and Akt Signaling.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is TEC.

 UniProtKB/Swiss-Prot Summary for BTK Gene